Bearer/bearer/README.md

 You can also integrate Bearer CLI in your CD, though we recommend setting it to only fail on high criticality issues, as the impact for your organization might be important.

 In addition, running Bearer CLI as a scheduled job is a great way to keep track of your security posture and make sure new security issues are found even in projects with low activity.

+Make sure to read our [integration strategy guide](https://docs.bearer.com/guides/integration-strategy/) for more information.

 ## :raised_hand: Get in touch